Do Not Disturb While Driving feature rolls out in Apple’s newest iOS 11 beta

 The feature, when active, will be able to tell if you’re in a car when your phone is connected to the car’s USB connection or Bluetooth.
 It will also be able to use the iPhone’s sensors to determine your speed, even if your phone isn’t connected to a car.

-“It’s all about keeping your eyes on the road,” Apple Senior Vice President of Software Engineering Craig Federighi when introducing the feature at WWDC in June.
+“It’s all about keeping your eyes on the road,” Apple Senior Vice President of Software Engineering Craig Federighi said when introducing the feature at WWDC in June.
 “When you’re driving, you don’t need to respond to these kind of messages.
-In fact, you don’t need to see them,” he said while showing off a demo where the phone was receiving push notifications from apps like Twitter, Tinder, and Words with Friends.
+In fact, you don’t need to see them,” he said while showing a demo where the phone was receiving push notifications from apps like Twitter, Tinder and Words with Friends.

 However, the iPhone itself is not on total lockdown.
 CarPlay functionality still works, for example.
 You can also still play your music or get navigation assistance through maps and other routing software.
 Plus, you can configure DND While Driving by choosing which contacts can always get through — similar to how iOS’s “Do Not Disturb” mode works today.